-The worker must be able to use a variety of tools, both large and small, to shape the object in question to the desired shape and desired surface.
+A hand polishing worker must be able to use a variety of tools, both large and small, to shape the object in question to the desired shape and desired surface.
 The finished pieces may require excruciatingly exact detail, and the worker must have the skill to be able to derive the perfect finish from the modified objects.

 What does a Hand Polishing Worker do?

 Throughout the day, the polisher will work on various objects.
-In addition, he or she will also inspect each item for cracks or repairs, and mark for any additional work that is needed.
+In addition, he or she will also inspect each item for cracks or repairs, and mark them for any additional work that is needed.
 For larger products, they may need to inspect blueprints or add records and notes for specific items.
-On most items, they may also need to add chemicals to apply a finish to the product being grinded or polished.
+On most items, they may also need to add chemicals to apply a finish to the product being ground or polished.

 What is the workplace of a Hand Polishing Worker like?